-Is This Atopic Eczema or Ringworm?
+Is This Atopic Dermatitis or Ringworm?

 My husband, who also suffers from atopic dermatitis, had some lesions on his legs that weren't responding to his usual prescription ointment.
 They were red and round and itchy, pretty similar to his usual breakouts except that they were smaller and not getting better with his treatment.
 He didn't think much about it until he went in for an unrelated sinus problem.
 His GP took one look and said, "That's ringworm!"